RaeesBhatti/skycatch-project/README.md

 Both the image processing and saving the data to S3 can be done in the same function, but I intentionally stored the data in DynamoDB first because I think that will open up opportunities for more complex uses of data.
-Also, the `ImageProcessor` function rubs on each upload, while recreating the CSV file on each upload is possible, it would be very inefficient.
+Also, the `ImageProcessor` function runs on each upload, while recreating the CSV file on each upload is possible, it would be very inefficient.

 ### Scaling